AgPipeline/rstudio-FIELDimageR/README.md

 Once the Docker image is built, [docker push](https://docs.docker.com/engine/reference/commandline/push/) can be used to upload the image to where CyVerse VICE can access it.
 The following command uploads the image built in the previous step to [DockerHub](https://hub.docker.com/).
-You will need to replace the image tag in the following command with the one specified previously.
+You will need to replace the image tag in the following command with the one specified previously in the "docker build" command.
 ```bash
 docker push agdrone/cyverse_fieldimager:1.0
 ```